Supporting equal access to science education

 As part of these programs, students snowshoe, dig snow pits, analyze snow pack conditions, learn to operate avalanche beacons, and learn about the amazing adaptations that enable animals to survive in such harsh conditions.
 Working with over 1200 students this winter, ACES Ed students learn about the challenges of winter survival at 11,200 feet above sea level.

-From Aspen to New Castle, ACES hosts inclusive evening events where students can show their family members what they are learning in ACES Ed classes.
-This year, Family Science Nights included the opportunity to dissect owl pellets, blend smoothies while learning about transfer of energy with the ACES bike blender, and explore techniques of water quality testing through our macro-invertebrate identification station.
+From Aspen to New Castle, ACES hosts evening events where students show their family members what they are learning in ACES Ed classes.
+Family Science Nights provide families the opportunity to dissect owl pellets, learn about animal tracks, blend smoothies while learning about transfer of energy with the ACES bike blender, and explore techniques of water quality testing through a macro-invertebrate identification station.

-Last year ACES launched a program for high school students in New Castle, Rifle, Parachute, and Battlement Mesa.
-This paid ($10.20/hour) career exploration experience is an innovative approach to education and helps to meet the need for a “5th day” of programming in school districts where students only attend four school days per week due to budget cuts.
+In 2018, ACES launched a program for high school students in New Castle, Rifle, Parachute, and Battlement Mesa, in partnership with Roaring Fork Outdoor Volunteers and Fat City Farmers.
+This paid career exploration experience is an innovative approach to education and helps to meet the need for a “5th day” of programming in school districts where students only attend four school days per week due to budget cuts.

-In these areas, there is a severe need for additional programming on Fridays and Mondays when no school in session.
-The Inspired Stewards internship includes overnight camping experiences in Rifle Falls State Park, as well as 3-hour class sessions in environmental science, outdoor travel and guiding, wildlife biology, and other potential career fields.
+The Outdoor Careers Internship includes overnight camping experiences in Rifle Falls State Park, as well as 3-hour class sessions in environmental science, outdoor travel and guiding, wildlife biology, and other potential career fields.